-Your major work product for this course will be the Project Report (see below).
-You will complete this report in three parts (see below).
-The Project Report will contain a collection of documents and diagrams that pertain to your case project.
+Your major work product for this course will be 3 Project Assignment Deliverables (see below).
+The Project Assignment Deliverables will contain a collection of documents and diagrams that pertain to your case project.
 Unless you are already a practicing systems analyst, most of these documents and diagrams will be new to you.

-The purpose of the Skills Practice Assignments is to give you the opportunity to practice with the tools and techniques that you will need to produce each document and diagram in your Project Report.
-The assignments are timed so that you should have the opportunity to practice each skill before you need to use it on your case project.
-Later, when you are writing your project report, you will be able to pay more attention to whether you have understood and expressed the stakeholders' requirements than to whether you understand how to create the documents.
+The purpose of the Skills Practice Assignments is to give you the opportunity to practice with the tools and techniques that you will need to produce each document and diagram for your Project Assignment Deliverables.
+The assignments are timed so that you should have the opportunity to practice each skill before you need to use it on your Project Assignment.
+Later, when you are creating each of your deliverables, you will be able to pay more attention to whether you have understood and expressed the stakeholders' requirements than to whether you understand how to create the documents.

 In my experience, most of the tools and techniques that you will be learning in this class are easier to watch others use than they are to use yourself.
 During lectures, I may lecture on a particular document or diagram.
 Then, I will show you a finished version.
-In some cases, I will even demonstrate the step-by-step creation process for the diagram.
+In some cases, I will even demonstrate the step-by-step creation process for the diagram in a tutorial.
 Then I will assign a Skills Practice Assignment that will be due by the week-end deadline.
 If you are like most of us, you will find the assignment harder to do than you expected.
 Often, you will struggle over how detailed or how summarized to make your document.
 Or, techniques that looked easy will suddenly seem much harder.
 As I mentioned earlier, you can feel free to consult with others for appropriate advice.
 Finally, you will complete the assignment as best you can and submit it.

-Solutions to the Skills Practice Assignments will be reviewed at the next Online Office Hours session.
+Solutions to the Skills Practice Assignments will be reviewed in the next Online Office Hours / Lab Session.
 One or two students will be asked to present their work and we will discuss it (constructively and supportively).
 Then, I will present my version of the assignment solution (never perfect) and we will discuss that as well.
-The real learning comes from the combination of having tried the skill and the subsequent discussion in class.
+The real learning comes from the combination of having tried the skill and the subsequent discussion.
 Those who have really done the work before the week-ending deadline will get that benefit.
 Those who wait and do the work later will get a greatly reduced benefit.
 Having seen our solutions, they will miss out on the benefit of having tackled one of these problems from scratch.